What is EMDR Therapy? How It Helps Heal Trauma, Anxiety, and Self-Esteem at the Root

 EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based therapy approach that helps people heal from trauma, anxiety, painful life experiences, and deeply rooted negative beliefs about themselves.

-When something overwhelming, painful, or distressing happens, the brain may not fully process the experience.
-Instead of being stored as something that happened in the past, it can remain emotionally activated and continue influencing how you feel, think, and respond in the present.
+When something overwhelming or distressing happens, the brain may not fully process the experience.
+Instead of being stored as something that belongs in the past, it can remain emotionally “stuck,” continuing to influence how you feel, think, and respond in the present.

-EMDR helps your brain process these experiences so they no longer have the same emotional intensity.
+EMDR helps your brain process these experiences so they no longer carry the same emotional intensity or sense of threat.

 How EMDR Works and the Role of Neuroplasticity